bfengj/Security-Paper-Learing/README.md

 - Untangle: Multi-Layer Web Server Fingerprinting

 - Undefined-oriented Programming: Detecting and Chaining Prototype Pollution Gadgets in Node.js Template Engines for Malicious Consequences

+- SoK: State of the Krawlers – Evaluating the Effectiveness of Crawling Algorithms for Web Security Measurements